rachana-satao/rachana-satao/README.md

-- 👋 Hi, I’m Rachana Satao
+- 👋 Hi, I’m Rachana Satao.
-- 👀 I’m interested in Technical Writing and Content writing Projects
+- 👀 I’m interested in Technical Writing and Content Writing Projects.

 <!---
 rachana-satao/rachana-satao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.